fardinabbasi/Decision_Tree/README.md

 The **precision** of this model on the **training data** is 100%, but on the **test data**, it drops significantly to 57.9%.
 This indicates that the model is **overfitting**.
 Additionally, the tree mentioned above lacks **interpretability**.
 ## max_depth = 2
+In order to prevent the decision tree from overfitting, various pruning methods are employed. **Pre-pruning** involves setting **constraints** on the construction of the decision tree during the training phase to prevent it from becoming too complex and **overfitting** the training data.

+Pre-pruning techniques include **limiting** the maximum depth of the tree, setting a minimum number of samples required to split an internal node, or defining a minimum number of samples required for a leaf node.
 ```ruby
 clf = DecisionTreeClassifier(criterion='entropy',max_depth=2)
 clf.fit(X_train,Y_train)